Skip to main content

 Support from WEINMANN for guideline-compliant resuscitation

 All WEINMANN devices conform to the ERC standards and enable treatment that complies with the guidelines.
-They support trained medical staff in performing cardiopulmonary resuscitation and defibrillation, which contributes to a best possible patient outcome.
+They support trained medical staff in performing cardiopulmonary resuscitation and defibrillation, which contributes to the best possible patient outcome.

 MEDUMAT Standard

-The intuitive MEDUMAT Standard2 ventilator features the innovative CCSV (Chest Compression Synchronized Ventilation) function.
-This pressure-controlled ventilation function optimizes the ventilation and perfusion of patients during a cardiac arrest, automatically synchronizing ventilation with chest compression.
+The intuitive MEDUMAT Standardventilator features the innovative Chest Compression Synchronized Ventilation (CCSV) function.
+This pressure-controlled ventilation function optimizes the ventilation and perfusion of intubated patients during a cardiac arrest, automatically synchronizing ventilation with chest compression.
 In the compression phase, a pressure-controlled, small-volume mechanical breath is triggered, while exhalation takes place in the decompression phase.
-This produces an increase in both intrathoracic and arterial pressure during the compression phase, which in turn improves the supply of oxygenated blood to the cardiovascular system.
-In the decompression phase, the venous return flow is supported by the exhalation.
-The ventilator is thus specially optimized for use during resuscitation.

 Go to product